rulewis/journey-optimizer.en/help/using/offers/get-started/starting-offer-decisioning.md

 >[!NOTE]
 >
 >These videos apply to the Offer Decisioning application service built on Adobe Experience Platform, and are not specific to [!DNL Adobe Journey Optimizer].
-However, it provides generic guidance to use Decision Management in the context of [!DNL Journey Optimizer].
+However, they provide generic guidance to use Decision Management in the context of [!DNL Journey Optimizer].

 ### What is Decision Management? {#what-is-offer-decisioning}